bencoveney/octree-webgl/README.md

 # Things to try

-Lighting is relative to the camera?
+- Raycasting
-Raycasting
+- Chunks
-Chunks
+- Terrain
-Terrain
+- Lighting

-Memory usage improvement
+- Memory usage improvement
 - Use typed arrays for more things
 - Send color palette to shader